anthonychavis/my-arduino-repo/Theatre/Rabbit/README.md

                 - see [`TestingMyServo`][TestingMyServo]
             - the values to help test this are set by adjusting those assigned to [`lowestPulseWidth`][lowestPulseWidth] & [`highestPulseWidth`][highestPulseWidth]
         - a static [`create()`][create] method is used to run checks before allowing the instantiation of a `Rabbit` object
-            - I also didn't want the creation of an object with unsuitable conditions or state
+            - _I didn't want the creation of an object with unsuitable conditions or state_
 - lastly, since I utilized features of the Circuit Playground Express during building & iterating on the program while unsure of what microcontroller would be used during the play, I include macros to compile some code only if the Circuit Playground Express is used
     - see [`issa_CPx`][issa_CPx] in the `.ino` file
     - most microcontrollers do not include the specific features that this code utilizes